bygri/marywadefamily/README.md

 ## Deploying

+It is recommended to mount the following paths into permanent volumes.

+- `/var/www/html/files` (Omeka storage)
+- `/var/www/html/data/media` (Webtrees storage)

 The following secrets files need to be mounted into the container.
 Use the contents of `test_secrets` as a guide, but edit with your production configuration.

 - `omeka/db.ini`: `/var/www/html/db.ini`
-- `omeka/config.ini`: `/var/www/html/application/config.ini`
+- `omeka/config.ini`: `/var/www/html/application/config/config.ini`
 - `webtrees/config.ini.php`: `var/www/html/webtrees/data/config.ini.php`

-It is recommended to mount the following paths into permanent volumes.

-- `/var/www/html/files` (Omeka storage)
-- `/var/www/html/data/media` (Webtrees storage)

-After installation, Omeka needs to have the ImageMagick path set to `/usr/bin`.
-You can do this using the Settings tab in Omeka admin.
+In these files, Omeka is configured to use GD rather than ImageMagick (the default).
+If you want to use ImageMagick, then you will need to add `apt-get install imagemagick` to the image, and then after installation, set the ImageMagick path to `/usr/bin` in the Settings tab in the Omeka admin console.

 ## Development